davidjr82/laradock-utils/README.md

 php remover.php --host=mysite.local
 ```

+Remove the ssl cert added (laradock-myproject\nginx\sites\mysite.local.conf) from ca in your browser
-then exit docker and restart it
+Exit docker and restart it